softwaresaved/2024-11-26-fair-software/index.md

 {% endif %}

 <p id="material">
+  <strong>Course material:</strong>
-  <a href="https://carpentries-incubator.github.io/fair-research-software/ target="blank">Course material </a> that will be used at the workshop is available online.
+  <a href="https://carpentries-incubator.github.io/fair-research-software/ target="blank">Course material</a> that will be used at the workshop is available online.
 </p>

 <p id="audience">
   <strong>Audience:</strong>
-  The workshop is open to colleagues based at <a target="_blank" href="https://www.ukrn.org/partner-institutions/"><UKRN partner institutions/a>.
+  The workshop is open to colleagues based at <a target="_blank" href="https://www.ukrn.org/partner-institutions/">UKRN partner institutions</a>.
 Please get in touch with <a href="#contact">Steve Boneham</a> to check your eligibility.
   <br/>
   Please make sure to check the <a target="_blank" href="https://carpentries-incubator.github.io/fair-research-software/#target-audience">target audience description</a> to check if this course is suitable for you.
 </p>